edwardoughton/india5g/README.md

 - Oughton, E.J., and Jha, A..
 (2021) Supportive 5G Infrastructure Policies are
 Essential for Universal 6G: Assessment Using an Open-Source Techno-Economic Simulation Model Utilizing Remote Sensing.
 [Forthcoming in IEEE Access](https://arxiv.org/abs/2102.08086).

-Importantly, we provide all code (and required data inputs) so that the results can be reproduced.
-Both unit tests and integration tests are provided for the codebase to ensure reliability.
+Importantly, I provide all code (and required data inputs) so that the results can be reproduced.
+Both unit tests and integration tests are provided with the codebase to ensure reliability.

 Method
 ======
-An Open-Source Techno-Economic 4G & 5G Simulation Model Utilizing Remote Sensing.
+A box diagram of the method is shown below, illustrating the open-source techno-economic 4G & 5G simulation model which takes advantage of remote sensing.

 <p align="center">
   <img src="/figures/method.png" />
 </p>

 Example Results
 ===============
-Visualization of the cost per smartphone connected for 4G and 5G universal broadband.
+A visualization of the cost per smartphone connected is shown below for 4G and 5G universal broadband strategies, demonstrating the type of results the codebase can produce.
 <p align="center">
   <img src="/figures/results.png" />
 </p>